tedmoore/schelp2/docs/Guides/More-On-Getting-Help.md

 > **Note:** This help file uses the key commands for macOS; on other systems, please substitute the Shortcuts as necessary

 Listed below are a few techniques for tracking down documentation and functionality.
-Note: If some of the terms used below (e.g. class, method, inheritance, etc.) are unclear to you, you may wish to read the [Glossary](../Guides/Glossary.md) and [Browse#Language](../Browse.md#language) helpfiles for detail on some of these concepts.
+Note: If some of the terms used below (e.g. class, method, inheritance, etc.) are unclear to you, you may wish to read the [Glossary](../Guides/Glossary.md) and [Browse / Language ](../Browse.md#language) helpfiles for detail on some of these concepts.
 Reading a general tutorial on Object Oriented Programming at some point could also be useful, as could reading a FAQ, etc. about Smalltalk.
 Smalltalk is the general purpose OOP language upon which the design of the SuperCollider language is based.
 Its syntax is different than SC's, but conceptually it has much in common.
 NB: Be sure to check out the Further Info section at the bottom of this page.

 ## Basics